Chavuma Falls

-Chavuma Falls is a small waterfall on the Zambezi River in northwestern Zambia close to the border with Angola and the town of Chavuma.
-During the wet season the waterfalls are generally overwhelmed by the flow of the river but become visible as the dry season progresses.
+Chavuma Falls is a small waterfall on the Zambezi River in northwestern Zambia close to the town of Chavuma, lying immediately south of the border with Angola.
+During the wet season, the waterfalls are generally overwhelmed by the flow of the river but become visible as the dry season progresses.
 The falls have a mean annual discharge of 555 m3/s and are only a few meters high.
 In 2018, Zambia proposed to develop a hydroelectric power station at Chavuma Falls to boost energy production and stimulate economic activities in the area.